Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - spiritual food
+daily word - thanks for asking

 Dale Cresap's picture